npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

 - Rename deployed heroku url (np-food-classifier to ----> food-img-classifier) ✅
   - Heroku login: https://id.heroku.com/login
   - Heroku dashboard:  https://dashboard.heroku.com/apps/food-img-classifier
   - This is a good example:

+- Run model again
+  - remove .ipynb files

 2.  add probability (in addition to the current "score" output on the mobile app)
 - Also, need to format output, or at least change to 2 decimal places.